Shane-Brooker/civ-ipriot-smiley/knowledge_and_evidence.md

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.

-> class variable: self.pixels = [O, Y, Y...]    instance variable: line 22 in happy.py (self.pixels[pixel] = self.BLANK)
+> class variable: WHITE = (255, 255, 255)    instance variable: line 22 in happy.py (self.pixels[pixel] = self.BLANK)
->>A Class variable is the variable assigned in the class or parent of the instance.
-An Instance variable or attribute is
+>>A Class variable is the variable assigned in a global scope and can be called by any subclass of the superclass.
-> the object referenced from the parent Class.
+> An Instance variable can only be called upon in a local scope and used within that method when called.

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?